vikejs/vike/README.md

 you can create `_default.page.client.js` and `_default.page.server.js` which apply as default for all pages.

-We already defined our `_default` files, which means that we can create a new page only by defining a new `.page.vue` file (the `.page.route.js` file is optional).
+We already defined our `_default` files, which means that we can create a new page solely by defining a new `.page.vue` file (the `.page.route.js` file is optional).

 The `_default` files can be overridden.
 For example, you can create a page with a different browser-side code than your other pages.